 Why Does Your Ex Want to Be Your Friend?

-Even if the break up was ‘mutual’ or ‘on good terms,’ it’s difficult to turn that relationship into a friendship.
-Of course, there are various exceptions, but, in general, it is difficult to sustain that relationship over time.
+Even if the break up was ‘mutual’ or ‘on good terms,’ it’s difficult to turn that romantic relationship into a friendship.
+Of course, there are a number of exceptions, but, in general, it is difficult to sustain that relationship over time.

 You may ask yourself: if there is no love or passion between us, could friendship work?
-That’s a bit complicated to determine, since we don’t have the ability to see the future.
+That’s a bit difficult to say, since none of us has the ability to see the future.

-However, if neither of us suffers from this new situation and there are no conflicts when new partners enter the picture, then we can say that being friends with an ex is possible.
+However, if neither of you suffers from this new situation and there are no conflicts when new partners enter the picture, then we can say that being friends with an ex is possible.